Seattle police crowd-control tactics come under fire by people injured in protests

-A woman struck in the eye by a rubber bullet, and the family of an 8-year-old boy who was sprayed in the face with a chemical irritant, on Monday condemned the Seattle Police Department’s use of less-than-lethal weapons during the city’s recent George Floyd demonstrations.
+A woman struck in the eye by a rubber bullet, and the family of an 8-year-old boy who was sprayed in the face with a chemical irritant, condemned the Seattle Police Department on Monday for its use of crowd-control weapons during the city’s recent demonstrations over the killing of George Floyd.

-“We have a state of emergency in the state of Washington and across this nation,” said James Bible, a Bellevue-based attorney who is representing the woman and the family of the young boy, at a news conference.
+“We have a state of emergency in the state of Washington and across this nation,” said James Bible, a Bellevue-based attorney who represents the woman and the family of the young boy, at a news conference.
 “It is in relation to police misconduct.
 It is in relation to police brutality.
 Too many people have died at the hands of police officers.”

 One of the protesters, Mondo Avery, said he and his family went to downtown Seattle on May 30 to participate in one of the city’s first protests over the death of Floyd at the hands of Minneapolis police.